NewPath-Consulting/Wild-Apricot-Press/README.md

 ### Licensing WAP

+The WildApricot Press plugin license is available for [purchase online](https://newpathconsulting.com/wap) for a small annual license.
+Your license includes 2 free add-ons, the member directory and iframe widget blocks.
+Future commercials WAP add-ons that generate revenue for your organization will have a separate license fee.

-Finally, please enter your WAP license key to unlock WAP!
+Enter your WAP license key to unlock WAP!
 This can be done on the "Licensing" section under WAP Settings > Licensing.

 <img width="746" alt="wap licensing" src="https://user-images.githubusercontent.com/458134/131911156-e8aab427-9a31-46f4-9e20-3cb5a3e45ebe.png">

-The WAP core plugin license is available at no cost, with no credit card or payment ever required!
-In the future commercials add-ons that generate revenue for your organization will have a license fee.
-If you do not already have a WAP license key, please visit the [WAP website](https://newpathconsulting.com/wap/), and see [Licenses](#license) for more information.
 Once you enter your license key and click "Save", you're good to go!

 <img width="198" alt="wap license saved" src="https://user-images.githubusercontent.com/458134/131911442-01c4c614-2ffa-49f9-8ce9-049d322c5e51.png">